Lectures at the Academic Support Centre

 On a number of occasions each semester, the Academic Support Centre offers lectures that all students at Lund University are welcome to attend.
 You will find information below about what lectures are being offered this semester, how you can register for them and what you can do to prepare yourself.

-During the autumn semester 2023, the Academic Support Centre arranges a number of open lectures in both Swedish and English.
+During the spring semester 2024, the Academic Support Centre arranges a number of open lectures in both Swedish and English.

 Our lectures address three different topics: